 Instructions

-2. Pan fry the chicken.
-In a large skillet over medium to medium-high heat, add the oil and swirl it around to coat the bottom surface of the skillet.
+3. Cook the chicken.
+In a large skillet over medium-high heat, add the oil and swirl it around to coat the bottom surface of the skillet.
 When the oil is hot, add the chicken.
 Cook on each side for 2 to 3 minutes or until the chicken is cooked through.
 Transfer to a plate and set aside.

-3. Heat the sauce.
-In the same pan over medium heat, add the soy sauce, rice vinegar, and honey, and let the sauce bubble for 1 minute, until it thickens a little.
+4. Heat the sauce.
+Using the same pan, lower the heat to low.
+Add the soy sauce, rice vinegar, and honey, and let the sauce cook for 1 minute, until it starts to thickens.

-5. Garnish and serve.
+6. Garnish and serve.
 Sprinkle the sesame seeds on top.
-Toss the chicken on last time and transfer it to a serving plate.
-Top with chopped scallions a serve immediately.
+Toss the chicken one last time and transfer it to a serving plate.
+Top with chopped scallions a serve with a side of warm Japanese rice or jasmine rice.

 Notes

-This Korean sticky chicken recipe will keep refrigerated for up to 3 days.
+Storage: Transfer the Korean sticky chicken to an airtight storage container and refrigerate for up to 3 days.

 Nutrition